xing/hops/packages/react-apollo/README.md

 ##### `fragmentsFile`

-This option controls where the fragment type information that are used for the `IntrospectionFragmentMatcher` should be saved.
+This option controls where the fragment type information that are used for the `possibleTypes` option should be saved.

 By default executing `$ hops graphql introspect` will create a file called `fragmentTypes.json` in the application root directory.